rom-rb/rom-rb.org/source/doc-pages/tutorials/rails/task-mapper.md

 ### Using dedicated task relation for index view

-Now that we defined relation and mapping for the index view we can update the controller and index erb template to use them:
+We've defined the relation for the index view and a mapping to return a `Task` instead of hashes.
+It's time to update the controller and the index template for the changes.

+If you remember, our goal was that the list of tasks was ordered by the task title.
+We created the `index_view` relation method for tasks.

 ``` ruby
 # app/controllers/tasks_controller.rb

 class TasksController < ApplicationController
   def index
     render locals: { tasks: rom.read(:tasks).index_view }